 (5) word count should be around 2,000, font size 12; a top sentence at the beginning of each paragraph to sum up what you say in the paragraph.
 No need to summarize the fictional plot, or refer to details and quotes as if they were self-explanatory.
 Your role as a critic is to offer a perspective to read the fictional narrative

-*To better understand the theoretical basis of this assignment, read excerpts by Norman O Brown, the author of Life against Death: the Psychoanalytical Meaning of History, in which he argues that “psychoanalysis can provide a theory of ‘progress’, but only by viewing history as a neurosis.”
+*One of the theories that may help you think about the relation between the individual and the cultural history in which s/he lives is that of psychoanalysis; you might want to read excerpts by Norman O Brown, the author of Life against Death: the Psychoanalytical Meaning of History, in which he argues that “psychoanalysis can provide a theory of ‘progress’, but only by viewing history as a neurosis.”